liquidity-network/liquidity-sdk/docs/guide/index.rst

    website <https://wallet.liquidity.network/>`__

    This wallet will be managed by your automaton.
-Click on ``Add New Wallet``, select the wallet you want register and click on ``Save``.
+Click on ``Add New Wallet``, select the wallet you want to register and click on ``Save``.
 Then, open your newly created wallet, click on register and perform Metamask related actions.